 An hour later, Drinns pulled the groundcar slowly, cautiously into the containment station.
 She searched for Llandil and Treems, but there was no sign of them.
-She pulled the groundcar to a halt, and leaned forward and placed her head forward on the console and softly sob.
+She pulled the groundcar to a halt, and leaned forward and placed her head forward on the console and sobbed softly.
 She jumped with a thump on the window.
 Though startled, she was more than pleased to see Treems, even though she noticed Treems was wearing angry for makeup.

 Treems was terse with her, and declared she’d left them behind!

-She yelled to her to quickly get in!
+She yelled to her to get in!
+Quickly!